dojoengine/dojo-core/README.md

 ## Abigen

 Using [cainome](https://github.com/cartridge-gg/cainome) to generate the bindings from the Cairo ABI, the bindings must be maintained up to date with the contracts.

-/!\ The commands below will work when the compiler will newly generate the artifacts /!\

 ```bash
 # Note, use `-r` to run the binary in release mode as Scarb is very slow in debug mode.